php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 ```

 When combining both the reference operator and the variadic three dot operator,
-there MUST NOT be any space between the two of them:
+there MUST NOT be any space between the two of them, like in the examples above:

 ```php
 public function process(string $algorithm, &...$parts)